lyokha/nginx-healthcheck-plugin/README.md

 $ export NGX_MODULE_PATH=/var/lib/nginx/hslibs
 $ ghc -Wall -O2 -dynamic -shared -fPIC -lHSrts_thr-ghc$(ghc --numeric-version) -L$NGX_MODULE_PATH -lngx_healthcheck_plugin custom.hs -o custom.so -fforce-recomp
 ```

-To correctly build *ngx_healthcheck.so* from *ngx_healthcheck.hs* shipped with
-this plugin in the root directory, option *-i* must be additionally specified.
-This makes *ghc* link against the library from module *NgxExport.Healthcheck*
-instead of building *NgxExport/Healthcheck.hs* once again.

 It's time to collect all dependent libraries, patch *custom.so* by injecting
 correct *rpath* values, and install everything.
 The custom library can be